-- a) The District is in the process of updating its financial practices and now budgets for a net surplus of funds.
+a) The District is in the process of updating its financial practices and now budgets for a net surplus of funds.
 This provides for a small gain to accommodate unforeseen expenses or to place in reserves.
-It also indicates that the District has enough revenue to cover current District expenses. - b) The District is currently not submitting adopted annual budgets to the County Auditora) BBKUCD is not presently engaged in facility sharing, such as sharing with private service providers.
-The ALCD District Manager works part-time with BBKUCD to assist with operations, finance, personnel, and governance related needs.
+It also indicates that the District has enough revenue to cover current District expenses.

-Controller.
+b) The District is currently not submitting adopted annual budgets to the County Auditor-Controller.
 It is recommended the District begin forwarding adopted budgets to the County Auditor-Controller in compliance with California Health and Safety Code §9070(c).
 This will help increase overall transparency for the District.